zeeman-effect/maiar-ai/website/docs/04-monitor-providers/01-overview.md

 ---
 title: Monitor Providers
-description: Learn how to use monitor providers in Maiar
+description: Learn how to use monitor providers in MAIAR
 sidebar_position: 1
 ---

-# Monitoring in Maiar
+# Monitoring in MAIAR

 Maiar's monitoring system provides a way to observe and track your agent's activities in real-time.
-Whether you need to debug complex behavior, visualize performance metrics, or integrate with external monitoring solutions, Maiar's monitor providers offer a flexible solution.
+Whether you need to debug complex behavior, visualize performance metrics, or integrate with external monitoring solutions, MAIAR's monitor providers offer a flexible solution.

 ## The Monitor Provider System

-At its core, a monitor provider in Maiar implements a simple interface that receives events from the runtime:
+At its core, a monitor provider in MAIAR implements a simple interface that receives events from the runtime:

 ```typescript
 interface MonitorProvider {